Facing huge inventory, Target cuts vendor orders, prices - NewsBreak

 The speed at which Americans pivoted away from pandemic spending was laid bare in the most recent quarterly financial filings from a number of major retailers.
 Target reported last month that its profit for the fiscal first quarter tumbled 52% compared with the same period last year.
 Sales of big TVs and small kitchen appliances that Americans loaded up on during the pandemic have faded, leaving Target with a bloated inventory that it said must be marked down to sell.

 Customers may see lower prices on televisions, outdoor furniture, and kitchen appliances to clear space for better-selling items.
-Target declined to give a dollar amount of merchandise orders that are being canceled and the depths of the discounts.“They weren’t shy about attacking him or attacking his vehicle,” attorneys weigh in on New Orleans stunt driving
+Target declined to give a dollar amount of merchandise orders that are being canceled and the depths of the discounts.Walmart’s ‘Juneteenth Ice Cream’ sparks backlash on social media: ‘Nobody asked for this’

 Still, the company says prices overall may climb this summer as it wrestles with rising transportation costs.
 The retailer plans to address supply chain problems by adding more holding capacity near U.S. ports and working with supplies to reduce the distances that products travel.